 Before applying the second layer of FLS, remove any standing water from the Protection Layer

 HMA Compaction.
-HMA shall be compacted according to Article 406.07, except the density requirement for mixtures on bridge decks shall be replaced with 5 and 7 roller pass coverages per location of Protection Layer and IL-9.5 FG mixtures, respectively.
+HMA shall be compacted according to Article 406.07, except the density requirement for mixtures on bridge decks shall be replaced with 5 and 7 roller pass coverages per location of Protection Layer and Hot-Mix Asphalt Surface Course, IL-9.5 FG mixtures, respectively.

 Sequence of Construction Operations.
 The sequence of construction operations shall be as follows.